Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Abstract

 \section{Abstract}

-Large language models (LLMs) have made significant progress in natural language processing (NLP), and are utilized extensively in various applications.
-Recent works, such as chain-of-thought (CoT), have shown that intermediate reasoning steps can improve the performance of LLMs for complex reasoning tasks, such as math problems and symbolic question-answering tasks.
-However, we notice the challenge that LLMs face when it comes to temporal reasoning.
-Our preliminary experiments show that generating intermediate reasoning steps does not always boost the performance of complex temporal question-answering tasks.
-Therefore, we propose a novel framework that combines the extraction capability of LLMs and the logical reasoning capability of a Python solver to tackle this issue.
-Extensive experiments and analysis demonstrate the effectiveness of our framework in handling intricate time-bound reasoning tasks.
-Our code is available at \href{https://github.com/DAMO-NLP-SG/MVCR}{https://github.com/DAMO-NLP-SG/code-temporal}.
+The temporal aspect is a significant dimension of our reality.
+We notice the challenge that large language models (LLMs) face when engaging in temporal reasoning.
+Our preliminary experiments show that methods involving the generation of intermediate reasoning steps, such as chain-of-thought and program-aided language models, do not consistently boost the performance of complex temporal question-answering tasks.
+This limitation can be attributed to the LLMs' inadequate understanding of temporal information.
+To address this problem, we propose TempLogic, a novel framework designed specifically for temporal question-answering tasks across three levels of reasoning.
+TempLogic incorporates retrieval-guided context distillation, temporal data extraction, and tailor-made logic reasoning.
+Extensive experiments and analysis demonstrate the effectiveness of our framework in solving intricate time-bound reasoning tasks \footnote{We will make our code and data publicly available.}.